beckflorian/ui-mainswitch/README.md

 - Colors are customizable.
 - Language/Labels are customizable.

+## Customizing the node in the editor

+### Name:
+Name of the node diplayed in the editor.

+### Group:
+Group the widget renders in the Dashboard 2.0

+### Size:
+Size of the widget, if you use a grid layout.

+### Switch Label (1):
+Label for the switch.
+The color of this label changes with the state of the "feedback" input from your acuator.

+### Feedback Icon (2):
+Icon for the switch label.
+The color of this label/icon changes with the state of the "feedback" input from your acuator.

+### Feddback Topic:
+Specify a topic for your feedback input.
+"Feedback" input accepts a boolean payload (true, false, 1, 0, On, Off...).

+### Auto Topic:
+If you specify an Auto Topic, the "autoIn" input is active. "autoIn" input accepts a boolean payload (true, false, 1, 0, On, Off...).

+### Auto Label(3):
+Label for "autoIn".
+The color of this label changes with the state of the "autoIn" input.

+### Output Topic:
+If you specify an output topic, the output messge will have this topic.
+Otherwise the topic is empty.

-### Customization of colors:
+### Colors:
-In the editor you can customize the color settings by declaring an object - complete or partially - like this:
+In the editor you can customize the color settings by declaring an object - complete or partial - like this:
 ```
 {
     "expansionPanelTitle":"pink",